Sunita Alahan: 2009–2013

 Karl feels guilty about cheating on Stella and ends the affair.
-Sunita is angered, feeling that Karl was using her and lures him into a honey-trap when he covers for Stella when she and her daughters, Leanne Battersby (Jane Danson) and Eva Price (Catherine Tyldesley) go out for the night together, trying to reconcile Eva and Leanne who have been arguing.
+Sunita is angered, feeling that Karl was using her and lures him into a honey-trap when he covers for Stella when she and her daughters, Leanne Barlow (Jane Danson) and Eva Price (Catherine Tyldesley) go out for the night together, trying to reconcile Eva and Leanne who have been arguing.
 Sunita stays to help Karl close up the pub and sees a text message from Stella to Karl on his phone, saying that she is on her way home.
 Sunita deletes the message and seduces him.
 Karl is horrified when Stella, Eva and Leanne find them together, semi-dressed, and throws them both out before telling Dev about the affair.
 Dev is willing to give Sunita another chance but she refuses, choosing to be with Karl and he moves into No. 7 while Dev moves into the flat above the shop.
 Sunita tries to make her relationship with Karl work but he resents Sunita having other priorities and he soon loses interest in her.
 After he gets drunk at the twins' seventh birthday party, Dev warns Sunita that Karl is making a fool of her and Stella tells Karl about the text Sunita deleted and he realises that Sunita did it to trap him.
 Karl angrily confronts Sunita and storms off, going on a drunken binge.
 Sunita changes the locks and tells Karl, when he returns, that their relationship is over, throwing his possessions out into the street.